Charles E W Bean, Diaries, AWM38 3DRL 606/59/1 - September 1916 - Part 12

 dressed just as they worked-

-Not one Aus L.K. has a dislike of crowds - but moving
+not our Aus L.K. has a dislike of crowds - but moving

-amongst these toilers L.K. he
+amongst those toilers L.K. he

-seemed more unusually at home than
+seemed more unusually at home. than

-he usually he stop The picture
+he usually He spox The picture

 of him standing amongst those

-crowds tall, sunburnt. xxxxx
+crowds tall, sunburnt. crowds

-throng talking to them as men,
+throng. talking to them as men,

-the strong interested faces of the one
+the tall strong interested face of the one

-gazing on the earnest intent,
+gazing on the earnest intent

-brown weather tanned countenances
+brown weathertanned countenances

 of the others, is one wh few